PowerPoint Interface Guide

 7. Share

-From here, you can invite people to view and collaborate on your presentation.
-You can also share your presentation by emailing it as an attachment.
+Invite others to view and collaborate on your presentation or send it as an email attachment.

-You can choose to export your workbook in another format, such as PDF/XPS or PowerPoint 97-2003.
+Choose to export your presentation in other formats, such as PDF/XPS or video.

 Click here to close the current presentation.